 Runners are always looking for effective ways of taking care of their bodies and practicing yoga is a proven way for runners to prevent injuries.
 Running can be particularly hard on your knees, back and ankles and there are a number of specific yoga poses that can help relieve the strain placed on these muscles, increase your functional strength and flexibility.
 By helping you to train your breathing yoga can also help you to increase your oxygen intake whilst running.
 Yoga for Energy and Inspiration by Julie Montagu

-1. Yoga for Athletes: Feet and Foundation
+1. Yoga for Weight Loss

 9. 20 Minute Yoga Flow for Core Strength

 This is an instructional 20 minute yoga video that aims to strengthen the core in preparation for arm balances such as crow pose, headstand, handstand and forearm stand.
 The intention is to work all parts of the core including the upper abs, lower abs and obliques in a variety of ways that keeps the body guessing.